Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 how it should feel.
 Rust required, for the most part, a clean slate.

-As a tutorial author, I wanted to write an introductory tutorial on Rust to get developers in other languages up and running as fast as possible--but I didn't want to be like every other Rust tutorial and just dive into the nitty gritty parts of it that, although foundational, were off-putting to anyone trying to learn a new language as unique as Rust.
+As a tutorial author, I wanted to write an introductory tutorial on Rust to get developers in other languages up and running as fast as possible—but I didn't want to be like every other Rust tutorial and just dive into the nitty gritty parts of it that, although foundational, were off-putting to anyone trying to learn a new language as unique as Rust.